Heril-Lalwani/Food-Delivery-App/README.md

 and this have  2 microservice

-1) Auth-service
+1) Auth-service on port 5002
-2) Food-display and item additions in menu
+2) Food-display and item additions in menu on port 5001

 Protocol used between them are REST API